Melody-Lisa/Folded-Fairy/README.md

 <img src="assets/images/folded-gallery.png" alt="Multiple screen size views of the gallery page.
 The carousel sits between the header and footer without scrolling.
 The first page shows the hero image from other pages with off-white text prompting the user to click the arrows to the sides of the image.
 The rest of the slideshow images contain a green button prompting users to the contact page.">
 </details>

-The carousel has an autoplay feature that requires user interaction before it starts.
+The carousel originally had an autoplay feature that required user interaction before it starts but, after testing with a screen reader, this feature was removed.
 The first image that is shown as the page loads is the same as the hero image across the rest of the site for consistency.
 The positioning of this image is slightly different to the hero image on other pages, however, as the carousel is designed to fit the page without scrolling.

 ### Contact